-Here at Mentorloop, we often hear of a mentor being referred to as a coach and vice versa and it’s completely understandable why.
+Here at Mentorloop, we often hear of a mentor being referred to as a coach and vice versa.
+It’s completely understandable why.
 They are both motivated to make an impact on somebody else’s life either professionally or personally.
-However, we believe there are a number of key differences between the two and the distinction is worth making.
-We’ve compiled a list of what we believe are some of the key differentiators:
+However, we believe there are several key differences between the two and the distinction is worth making.

-As far we are concerned one of the key differences is that a coach is remunerated for their services, where a mentor’s reward is altruistic.
+As far we are concerned, one of the key differences is that a coach is remunerated for their services, whereas a mentor’s reward is altruistic.

 A mentor is generally motivated to give back and therefore donates their time and expertise to the mentee.
 They do not consider this to be their ‘profession’ but rather a philanthropic exercise.

 On the other hand, a coach is financially motivated and the delivery of their services is often through a professional engagement.